Forest fires in Australia are worsening

 World’s coral scientists warn action is needed now to save even a few reefs from climate change

-“We saw damage almost everywhere, from the Bahamas to the Great Barrier Reef.“ Corals can become stressed when temperatures around them rise just 1˚C (1.8˚F) above their tolerance level.…Continue readingWorld’s coral scientists warn action is needed now to save even a few reefs from climate change
+“We saw damage almost everywhere, from the Bahamas to the Great Barrier Reef.“ Corals can become stressed when temperatures around them rise just 1˚C (1.8˚F) above their tolerance level.
+With water…Continue readingWorld’s coral scientists warn action is needed now to save even a few reefs from climate change

 ‘Heat dome’ probably killed 1 billion marine animals on Canada coast